This indicator tracks introduced and alien mammals, birds, and fish in the NWT. These species are best known and most studied.

 Past introduction of species that are not still present in the NWT are noted, but are not part the indicator.
 The indicator helps track mammals and birds that are not native to the NWT using three categories.

-Alien - Introduced from outside NA = species that have been introduced into North America as a result of human activities:
+Alien – Introduced from outside North America: Species introduced into North America as a result of human activities

-Alien - Introduced from NA = species that have been introduced into the NWT from other parts of North America as a result of human activities.
+Alien – Introduced from North America: Species introduced into the NWT from other parts of North America as a result of human activities.
 These species are native to the continent, but not to the NWT.

-Introduced from another watershed (fish only) = fish species that have been introduced into any watershed in the NWT other than their original one as a result of human activities.
+Introduced from another watershed (fish only): Fish species introduced into a watershed in the NWT as a result of human activities.
 These species are native to the NWT but not to the watershed where they were introduced1.

 This indicator uses information collated from NWT residents and visitors, including information posted on the Facebook group 'NWT Species'2.
 This information is also used to track the status of mammals, birds, and fish in the NWT General Status Ranking Program.

 Changes in the number of alien mammals and birds are monitored as their presence and abundance may affect the status of wild species native to the NWT.
 Official species lists have been compiled for the NWT General Status Ranking Program3 since 2000.
 Species lists include all mammals and birds.
-Updates on introduced alien species in the NWT are only possible with to the contribution of many NWT residents and tourists interested in NWT biodiversity.
+Updates on introduced alien species in the NWT are made possible by the contributions of many NWT residents and tourists interested in NWT biodiversity.

 Current view: status and trend